theron-wang/otr4j/README.markdown

 ## Synopsis

-otr4j is an implementation of the [OTR (Off The Record) protocol][1] in java.
+otr4j is an implementation of the [OTR (Off The Record) protocol][1] in Java.
 Its development started during the GSoC '09 where the goal was to add support for OTR in [jitsi][2].
 It currently supports OTRv1, [OTRv2][] and [OTRv3][].
 Additionally, there is support for fragmenting outgoing messages.